 A Look Into The Future Of Deepfakes And Artificial Intelligence

-Custom-created avatars could be set to better mirror users’ expressions, mannerisms, and overall personality (which would make MMOs even more interesting).
-So while The Space Race predictions about the 21st century may have proven a tad too optimistic, we have every reason to believe that the digital realm will be what truly defines our lifetime.
+Custom-created avatars could be set to mirror better users’ expressions, mannerisms, and overall personality (which would make MMOs even more interesting).
+So, while The Space Race predictions about the 21st century may have proven a tad too optimistic, we have every reason to believe that the digital realm will be what truly defines our lifetime.

 What Are Deepfakes?
 Wrapping Up!